 The Abergorlech walks in Brechfa Forest are run by Natural Resources Wales.
 In autumn, walkers can immerse themselves in a woodland that showcases trees from all over the world.
 The forest offers a series of walks for all abilities as well as mountain bike routes.
 The beautiful rivers Gorlech and Cothi run nearby.

-Various distance options – Chosen by Olie Wicks, Paths to Wellbeing Team Leader for Ramblers Cymru
+7 miles – Chosen by Olie Wicks, Paths to Wellbeing Team Leader for Ramblers Cymru